 1. There’s a Big Ole’ World Out There.

-It seems silly to think think a life lesson would be the discovery that the world is a big place.
+It seems silly to think a life lesson would be the discovery that the world is a big place.
 Then again people thought that earth was flat.
 Not too farfetched.
 Likewise, ignorance about the outside world it seem like it only existed in my immediate and tangible life.
-Before traveling, life revolved around the home I grew up in, the small amount of cities that branched from that, and my job.
+Before traveling, life revolved around the home I grew up in, a few cities that branched from that, and my job.

 World news, politics, global events, and other cultures weren’t a part of that — so they didn’t exist pre-travel in my mind.
 Even when I first flew to New Zealand, one of my biggest surprises was that New Zealand had opposite seasons than the USA.
 Crazy huh?
 Now, my mind is open and expands every time I travel to a new country — bringing new sights, experiences, and connections with people.